Skip links

 Tips for living in a Washitsu, traditional Japanese-style tatami room

-Do you dream of living in a “washitsu”, traditional Japanese-style room?
+Do you dream of living in a traditional Japanese tatami room, known as a washitsu?

 If you prefer to read the article, here you go!